throw-if-null/alembic/README.md

-# alembic
+# Alembic:alembic:
-Alembic :alembic: is a simple containerized script that checks the health statuses of the containers and can be configured to post the report to Slack
+A simple containerized script that periodically checks the health statuses of the containers and can be configured to post the reports to Slack